tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![Images/colab05.gif](Images/colab05.gif)

 * You can also import Jupyter Notebooks from your local drive.
-Click on the _File_ menu and choose the _Upload_ notebook... option, then browse your local drive for the Jupyter notebook you want to upload.
+Click on the _File_ menu and choose the _Upload notebook_ option, then browse your local drive for the Jupyter Notebook you want to upload.

   ![Images/colab06.png](Images/colab06.png)